rabbibotton/clog-win64-ez/README.md

 *** setup.bat ***

-- Unzip where you would like your install to reside
+- Unzip where you would like your install to reside and run setup.bat

 This is used for a fresh brand new install.
 (To recreate a new install you can also delete the quicklisp directory and then run package.bat.
 If you stored